openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 A character's skill with each attribute is expressed as a score from 0 (completely unpracticed) to 9 (superhuman).
 A character cannot use an extraordinary attribute if they have a score of zero, though physical, social, and mental attributes may still be used untrained.

-The average commoner or craftsmen usually has scores ranging from 1 - 3 in several physical, social, and mental attributes.
+The average commoner or craftsman usually has scores ranging from 1 - 3 in several physical, social, and mental attributes.
 Extraordinary attributes are generally reserved for characters of power and note.

 The Attributes at a Glance tables provide a quick overview of some of the common actions that each attribute will help you accomplish.
 All of the attributes are explained in further detail in Chapter 2: Actions and Attributes.